 More recently, Treasury bond yields have generally moved lower as the safety of Treasuries bid up bond prices in response to threats.

-However, over the longer-term bond yields rose more often than they fell in response to the threat of higher inflation from a rise in oil prices, pushing up the yield by an average of 10 basis points.
+However, over the long term bond yields rose more often than they fell in response to the threat of higher inflation from a rise in oil prices, pushing up the yield by an average of 10 basis points.

 THE IMPACT ON COMMODITIES, EX-PRECIOUS METALS, IS MORE COMPLEX AND DEPENDS ON